CaoaDev/PortafolioDeApps/README.md

 - 📲 Contact me by whatsapp or call me: **+529611388636**

-- ⚡ Fun fact **I studied Computer Systems Engineering and I have a Master's degree in Telecommunications.**
+- ⚡ Fun fact: **I studied Computer Systems Engineering and I have a Master's degree in Telecommunications.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">